cywhitebear/cl-splats/README.md

 ## Todos
-My goal is to release the code in a shape that is a) easy to use and extend, b) easy to understand, and c) useful.
-Until ICCV, I will release the missing modules to replicate our method.
-I plan to slightly upgrade these modules following improvements to e.g. 3DGS done in the meantime.
+Until ICCV, the missing modules required to replicate our method will be released.
+These modules are planned to be slightly upgraded to incorporate improvements made in the meantime, such as those to 3DGS.

 - [x] Release initial codebase with framework skeleton.
 - [x] Release fast change detection module.